lesreddy/tw-tetris/readme.md

 ### Existing Features

-1. 10 Different Levels:  As the player reaches 250 points then a new level will be shown by the background changing.
+1. 10 Different Levels:  As the player reaches increments of 250 points then a new level will be shown by the background changing.

 2. Set Player Name:  When you click on this button you can set the name of the player.